 OBJECTIVES AND COMMITMENTS

-OBJECTIVE 1: Collect and utilize accurate and disaggregated data as a basis for evidencebased policies
+OBJECTIVE 1: Collect and utilize accurate and disaggregated data as a basis for evidence-based policies

-16. We commit to strengthen the global evidence base on international migration by improving and investing in the collection, analysis and dissemination of accurate, reliable, comparable data, disaggregated by sex, age, migration status and other relevant characteristics, while upholding privacy rights and protecting personal data.
-We further commit to ensure this evidence fosters research, guides coherent policy-making and well-informed public discourse, and allows for effective monitoring and evaluation of the implementation of commitments over time.
+We commit to strengthen the global evidence base on international migration by improving and investing in the collection, analysis and dissemination of accurate, reliable, comparable data, disaggregated by sex, age, migration status and other characteristics relevant in national contexts, while upholding the right to privacy under international human rights law and protecting personal data.
+We further commit to ensure this data fosters research, guides coherent and evidence-based policy-making and well-informed public discourse, and allows for effective monitoring and evaluation of the implementation of commitments over time.

-In this regard, the following actions are instrumental:
+The following actions serve to realize this commitment:

 Elaborate and implement a comprehensive strategy for improving migration data at local, national, regional and global levels, with the participation of all major stakeholders, under the guidance of the United Nations Statistical Commission, by harmonizing methodologies for data collection, and strengthening analysis and dissemination of migration-related data and indicators